 Jimmy Carter and Leonid Brezhnev sign the SALT-II nuclear treaty.
 The US Senate chose not to ratify the treaty in response to the Soviet invasion of Afghanistan, which took place later that year.
 The Supreme Soviet did not ratify it either.
 More

-The Centers for Disease Control and Prevention (CDC) reports in its Morbidity and Mortality Weekly Report (MMWR) the detection of a rare form of pneumonia in five homosexual men in Los Angeles.
-This edition of the MMWR marks the first official reporting of what will later become known as the AIDS epidemic (Acquired Immunodeficiency Syndrome).
-A few physicians and public health workers in coastal cities had noticed strange opportunistic infections in otherwise healthy gay men in the years prior, but the report served to put the phenomenon on record.
-More
+The Centers for Disease Control and Prevention (CDC) reported in its June 5, 1981, issue of Morbidity and Mortality Weekly Report, the detection of a rare form of pneumonia in five homosexual men in Los Angeles, marking the first official reporting of what will later become known as the AIDS epidemic (Acquired Immunodeficiency Syndrome).

 Over a million people march and gather at New York City’s Central Park demanding nuclear disarmament and an end to the Cold War arms race: making it the largest disarmament rally in American history.
 The cold war and the arms race between the United States and the Soviet Union had been going on since World War II, and the Cold War felt particularly dangerous in the early 1980s. especially since President Ronald Reagan, a staunch proponent of building up America’s nuclear arsenal and vehemently opposed the idea of disarmament treaties, appeared to prefer nuclear war to nuclear disarmament.
 More